Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

-NICE DCV is optimized for remote production environments, supporting multiple displays, USB Remotization, and customizable display settings.
+Amazon DCV is optimized for remote production environments, supporting multiple displays, USB Remotization, and customizable display settings.

 This is done in the Drivers Selection window.
 Click on the USB Device Remotization drop-down menu and select Will Be Installed on Local Hard Drive.
-Then press Next and follow the continue with the rest of the installation process.
+Then press Next and follow the instructions to continue with the rest of the installation process.

 You can find the Hostname, Username, and Password in the Production Tab in VVCR.

-Enabling Multiple Displays:
+Enabling Multiple Displays

-DCV supports viewing your Production Module across a single monitor, selected monitors, or on all available monitors.
+DCV supports viewing your Production Instance across a single monitor, selected monitors, or on all available monitors.
 For both Windows and macOS clients, the extended display matches your physical display layout and screen resolutions.

 Windows: